-Contacts Frequency Nature/Purpose of Contact Courts (at first instance: PCA, CQB, FCC) tribunals, opposing counsel and their clients Not applicable (Legislative Counsel) Not applicable (Solicitors) Frequent (for LO2 Litigators) Prepare for and appear (as junior or intermediate counsel) at various levels of court and before tribunals as part of the legal representation of the GoA in legal matters.
+Contacts Frequency Nature/Purpose of Contact Courts (at first instance: PCA, CQB, FCC) tribunals, other parties' counsel and their clients, witnesses Not applicable (for Legislative Counsel) Not applicable (for Solicitors) Prepare for and appear (independently and as entry- level counsel) at various levels of court and before

-Appellant Courts (CQB, CA, FCA, SCC) Not applicable (for Legislative Counsel) Not applicable (for Solicitors) Occasional (for LO2 Litigators) Prepare for and appear as counsel at routine or low risk appellant-level proceeding, or as part of legal representatives of the GoA on more complex matters.
-External counsel, parliamentary counsel, regulatory agencies, other governments Occasional (Legislative Counsel) Occasional (Solicitors) Rare (Litigators) Liaise, instruct, or collaborate with external counsel, agencies, or other government
+Frequent (for L01 Litigators) tribunals as part of the legal representation of the GoA.
+Appellant Courts (CQB, CA, FCA, SCC) Not applicable (Legislative Counsel) Not applicable (Solicitors) Rare (for LO1 Litigators) Prepare for and appear as entry-level counsel at an appellant level proceeding, as part of a team of legal representatives of the GoA.
+External counsel, parliamentary counsel, regulatory agencies, other governments Rare (for Legislative Counsel) Rare (for Solicitors) Rare (for Litigators) Liaise, instruct, or collaborate with external counsel, agencies, or other governments.